Royal Scythia and its Capital

 This is a theory that is difficult to test in practice, it is necessary to carry out social research over a long period of time.
 However, it is possible to make a comparative assessment of the nature of urban residents by their activity on the Internet.
 An analysis of the content of websites dedicated to individual cities and their number showed that the inhabitants of Stakhanov, also known as Kadievka, are distinguished by exceptional local patriotism, affection, and love for their city.
 According to the data obtained, they can be compared with the inhabitants of famous historical centers exceeding them by 10-12 times in size.
 There is nothing special in the city, but on the sites, you can find, and more than once, its evaluation as the best city on the planet.
 The expression of such a special attitude of the townspeople to the city must have its reason in the peculiarities of their nature.
 Archaeological finds testify that during the time of the Khazar Khaganate, the population of Royal Scythia was engaged in peaceful agricultural work, and was not often subjected to military raids, but allegedly there was no major social center here.
 At the same time, the materials obtained during the excavations testify to the high damage of blacksmithing, bronze casting, and jewelry art of local Bulgars (TATARINOV S.I., KRAVETS D.P., KOPYL A.G.
 1996: 42-47).
 It cannot be that technological progress occurs without the concentration of industrial production in one center.
 It can be assumed that the craft of metalworking provided a reliable income for craftsmen and supported their feeling of superiority over ordinary grain growers and cattle breeders, which is usually characteristic of the inhabitants of an industrial center.
 Such a center could be exactly Kadievek because the foundry and mechanical plant in Kadiyvka was formed not from scratch, but on the basis of pre-existing workshops.

 If we take a closer look at the feelings of modern Kadiyevites, it becomes clear that this is just a desire to be the best, the first.
 No wonder that it was here that the Stakhanovite movement was born, which was based on the desire to set a record for coal production.
-And this idea did not belong to the newcomer Alexei Stakhanov himself but hovered in the local atmosphere.
-And when the citizens of Kadievka praise the city, they wishful thinking.
+And this idea did not belong to the newcomer Alexei Stakhanov himself but soared in the local atmosphere, imbued with the spirit of agonality, that is, the "striving of entity to be", expressed in the readiness and ability to fight for superiority (YAROVOY A.V.
+2010).
+Among the ancient Greeks, agonality was given an outlet in the Olympic Games, which were resumed in modern history.
+In Kadievka, thanks to agonality, the "Shakhtar" football team achieved the greatest success being repeatedly the winner and prize-winner of the Ukrainian championships, which no other city of such a small size has achieved.

-So, the spirit of superiority was laid down in this area by the Anglo-Saxons who dominated here and passed on to the next generations after they either assimilated among the local population or left.
+So, the spirit of atonality which determined their historical successes (see Anglo-Saxon Agonality) was laid down in Kadievka by the Anglo-Saxons who dominated here and it passed on to the next generations after they either assimilated among the local population or left.
 Apparently, when the Anglo-Saxons arrived, a settlement called Kadievek already existed, but they made it the capital.
+Hence the whole arrogance of the Kadiyevites, as is the case with the inhabitants of the capital.
 For many centuries, Kadiewek lived in isolation, without close contact with close neighbors.
 The waves of nomads who invaded the Black Sea steppes in the second millennium did not contribute to the further economic development of the region, the local population for centuries preserved their way of life and established human relations.
 During all this time there have been significant changes in his language, which have yet to be traced.